 Inpatient verse outpatient rehabilitation: What’s the difference?

-Inpatient rehabilitation generally refers to physician and therapy services you receive during a stay on the Inpatient Rehabilitation Unit.
+Inpatient rehabilitation generally refers to physician and therapy services you receive during a stay in the Inpatient Rehabilitation Unit.
 Outpatient rehabilitation refers to services you receive when you are not admitted to a hospital.
 These services are provided when you reside at your home and not during a hospital stay.

 What is a physiatrist?

 A physiatrist is a doctor specializing in physical medicine and rehabilitation.
-Physiatrist diagnose and treat conditions using rehabilitation techniques, medical management, and pharmacotherapy.
+Physiatrists diagnose and treat conditions using rehabilitation techniques, medical management, and pharmacotherapy.
 They look at patients holistically to restore function, overcome physical limitations, and prevent impairment.

 What will I do in rehabilitation?

-- self-care skills such as safe eating, grooming, bathing, toileting and dressing
+- self-care skills such as safe eating, grooming, bathing, toileting, and dressing

-- mobility skills such as transferring, walking or self-propelling a wheelchair
+- mobility skills such as transferring, walking, or self-propelling a wheelchair

 - communication skills in speech and language

-- cognitive skills such as memory or problem solving
+- cognitive skills such as memory or problem-solving

 - social skills for interacting with other people